mitsuba-renderer/drjit/docs/unused/gpu.rst

     cuda_eval(): launching kernel (n=5, in=1, out=2, ops=9)
     [0, 0, 1, 0, 2, 0, 3, 0, 4, 0]

-Note that gathering from an unevaluated Enoki array is not guaranteed to be a vertical operation, hence it triggers a call to :cpp:func:`cuda_eval`.
+Note that gathering from an unevaluated Dr.Jit array is not guaranteed to be a vertical operation, hence it triggers a call to :cpp:func:`cuda_eval`.

 Caching memory allocations